codejedi365/avl-treemap/README.md

 **`first(): T | false`**

-Finds the value of the first key in the dataset determined by the depth-first search algorithm @returns the value
+Finds the value of the first key in the dataset determined by the depth-first search algorithm

 **`firstKey(): K | false`**

-Finds the first key in the dataset determined via the depth-first search algorithm @returns the key
+Finds the first key in the dataset determined via the depth-first search algorithm

 **`last(): T | false`**

-Finds the value with the last key in the dataset determined by the depth-first search algorithm @returns the value
+Finds the value with the last key in the dataset determined by the depth-first search algorithm

 **`lastKey(): K | false`**

-Finds the last key in the dataset determined via the depth-first search algorithm @returns the key
+Finds the last key in the dataset determined via the depth-first search algorithm

 **`fetch(key: K): T | null`**

-Finds the value/data of the key=>value pair contained in the tree's nodes which matches the specified key @param key the key to search for @returns the data stored by the specified key
+Finds the value/data of the key=>value pair contained in the tree's nodes which matches the specified key.
+Function returns the data stored by the specified key or `NULL` if the key is not found.

 **`isKey(key: K): boolean`**

-Determines if a specified key is in the TreeMap @param key the key to search for
-@returns `True` if key exists, otherwise `False`
+Determines if a specified key is in the TreeMap.
+The function returns `True` if key exists, otherwise `False`.

 **`keys(): K[]`**

 Returns all keys in the TreeMap according to the set `defaultAlgorithm`.
-@returns an array of all keys

 **`dfsKeys(): K[]`**

-Returns all keys in the TreeMap defined by a Depth-First Search regardless of the value of `treemap.defaultAlgorithm`. @returns an array of all keys in DFS order
+Returns all keys in the TreeMap defined by a Depth-First Search regardless of the value of `treemap.defaultAlgorithm`.

 **`bfsKeys(): K[]`**

-Returns all keys in the TreeMap defined by a Breadth-First Search regardless of the value of `treemap.defaultAlgorithm`. @returns an array of all keys in BFS order
+Returns all keys in the TreeMap defined by a Breadth-First Search regardless of the value of `treemap.defaultAlgorithm`.

 **`values(): T[]`**

-Returns all values in the TreeMap according to the order of keys found via the set `defaultAlgorithm`. @returns an array of all values
+Returns all values in the TreeMap according to the order of keys found via the set `defaultAlgorithm`.

 **`dfsValues(): T[]`**

-Returns all values in the TreeMap defined by a Depth-First Search of the associated keys regardless of the value of `treemap.defaultAlgorithm`. @returns an array of all values based on DFS order
+Returns all values in the TreeMap defined by a Depth-First Search of the associated keys regardless of the value of `treemap.defaultAlgorithm`.

 **`bfsValues(): T[]`**

-Returns all values in the TreeMap defined by a Breadth-First Search of the associated keys regardless of the value of `treemap.defaultAlgorithm`. @returns an array of all values based on BFS order
+Returns all values in the TreeMap defined by a Breadth-First Search of the associated keys regardless of the value of `treemap.defaultAlgorithm`.

 **`allEntries(): [K, T][]`**

-Returns all key-value pairs as an entry `[key, value]` according to the order of keys found via the set `defaultAlgorithm`. @returns an array of all key-value pairs
+Returns all key-value pairs as an entry `[key, value]` according to the order of keys found via the set `defaultAlgorithm`.

 **`dfsEntries(): [K, T][]`**

 Returns all key-value pairs as an entry `[key, value]` according to the order of a Depth-First Search, regardless of the value of `treemap.defaultAlgorithm`.
-@returns an array of all key-value pairs based on DFS order

 **`bfsEntries(): [K, T][]`**

 Returns all key-value pairs as an entry `[key, value]` according to the order of a Breadth-First Search, regardless of the value of `treemap.defaultAlgorithm`.
-@returns an array of all key-value pairs based on BFS order

 **`size(): number`**

-Counts the number of nodes in the Tree @returns the number of nodes in the TreeMap, `0` if empty
+Counts and returns the number of nodes in the TreeMap.
+An empty map will return `0`.

 **`height(): number`**

-Counts the number of layers in the Tree @returns the number of layers in the TreeMap, `0` if empty
+Counts and returns the number of layers in the TreeMap.
+An empty map will return `0`.

 **`add(key: K, value: T): TreeMap<K, T>`**

-Creates and inserts a key=>value node into the TreeMap @param key the key to sort by @param value the data to store @returns this TreeMap instance for chaining
+Creates and inserts a key=>value node into the TreeMap.
+The function returns this TreeMap instance for function chaining if desired.

 **`merge(tree: TreeMap<K, T>): TreeMap<K, T> | false`**

 Merges 2 TreeMaps into 1.
+All nodes in the `tree` parameter are incrementally extracted and inserted into the current TreeMap instance.
+If successful, The function returns this adjusted TreeMap instance for function chaining, or `False` on failure

-WARNING: Node keys in the provided tree that match keys in this tree will be overwritten with the data in the provided tree. @param tree the tree of nodes to merge into this tree @returns this adjusted TreeMap instance for chaining, or `False` on failure
+**WARNING: Node keys in the provided tree that match keys in this tree will be overwritten with the data in the provided tree.**

 **`remove(key: K): T | false`**

-Removes a node and return the associated data based on a given key @param key the key that identifies the node @returns the data stored or false if key is not found
+Removes a node and returns the associated data based on a given key.
+Returns `false` if key is not found.

 **`removeAll(): TreeMap<K, T>`**

-Quickly removes all nodes & values from TreeMap @returns this empty TreeMap for chaining
+Quickly removes all nodes & values from TreeMap.
+The function returns this TreeMap instance for function chaining if desired.

 **`dfTraversal<R>(nodeHandlerFn: (this: TreeMap<K, T>, head: LeafNode<K, T>, visited: R[]) => void): R[]`**